Rhythm Nation 1814 (film): Music

 The black-and-white, military-inspired "Rhythm Nation" video was directed by Dominic Sena in August 1989.
 It was the finale in the Rhythm Nation 1814 film, following videos for "Miss You Much" and "The Knowledge", respectively.
 Known for its high-octane choreography in an abandoned factory, the video won an award for Best Choreography and was nominated for Best Dance Video at the MTV Video Music Awards, where Jackson also received the MTV Video Vanguard Award.
 "Rhythm Nation" ranked at thirty-seven on VH1's "Greatest 100 Videos" and forty-four on MTV's "100 Greatest Videos Ever Made".
-The video features a young Tyrin Turner.
-The success of "Rhythm Nation" allowed Sena to direct such subsequent films as Swordfish, Gone in 60 Seconds, and Season of the Witch.
+The video also stars a young Tyrin Turner.